amooma/rails-4.2-book/README.md

 to develop webapplications but it is hard to understand in the beginning.
 The worst mistake of all is to not learn Ruby before diving into Ruby on Rails.
 I made this one myself.
-This book starts with the basics of Ruby (?).
+This book starts with the basics of Ruby ([Chapter 2, Ruby Basics](chapter02-ruby-basics.html)).
 You will not become a Ruby guru after reading it but you'll understand the basic ideas and that is important.

 The book is written in a way that you can and actually should read it